 The risk in doing this is if you don’t have the discipline to leave your cash alone based on the understanding that it is earmarked for your next PPOR purchase and spend it frivolously.
 That’s going to be worse than paying down the loan.
 If you have the discipline not to spend it, the tax advantages of borrowing 105% of the home and utilising an offset can provide enormous tax deductions (provided you are able to borrow 105% – if you don’t have equity to borrow from, you will just want to minimise whatever you put into the loan and keep as much as possible in an offset).

-Once the loan is paid down, you can not undo this mistake.
-If you pay it down rather than use an offset, and later borrow it out to use for something that is not an income-producing asset (such as a PPOR), it will not be tax-deductible, and you will lose the tax deductibility for the life of the loan.
+Once the loan is paid down, you cannot undo this mistake.
+If you pay it down rather than use an offset, and later borrow it out to use for something that is not an income-producing asset (for instance, a PPOR), it will not be tax-deductible, and you will lose the tax deductibility for the life of the loan.

 Offset accounts are more expensive